ONSdigital/dp/guides/MAC_SETUP.md

   - to systems (e.g. github) that read files we wish to sign (e.g. git commits are effectively files, which we sign) to prove that they came from us
   - to colleagues, so that they may send us files securely

-In DP, we use `ssh` to login to remote machines (including our servers in the cloud), and also to secure our communication with Github.
+In dissemination, we use `ssh` to login to remote machines (including our servers in the cloud), and also to secure our communication with Github.